martintasker/tiles-rs/README.md

 * generate Spectre and Hat tilings
 * generate Penrose tilings

+We'll be using [convenient coordinate systems](./doc/omega-space.md) to make the calculations easier.

 It's going to be quite a journey.
 We'll start small.

 To run: